andrew/ultimate-awesome/README.md

 - [awesome-python-ast](https://github.com/gyermolenko/awesome-python-ast) - Python tools, libraries and resources about AST (as in Abstract Syntax Trees).
 - [Awesome-Pentest](https://github.com/Kc57/Awesome-Pentest) - A list of awesome penetration testing tools and resources.
 - [awesome-power-platform](https://github.com/Power-Maverick/awesome-power-platform) - A collection of awesome things regarding the Power Platform ecosystem.
-- [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.
 - [awesome-custom-search-engines](https://github.com/davzoku/awesome-custom-search-engines) - 🏃💨 List of custom search engines & shortcuts to improve your daily workflow.
 - [awesome-adaptive-computation](https://github.com/koayon/awesome-adaptive-computation) - A curated reading list of research in Adaptive Computation (AC) & Mixture of Experts (MoE).
 - [awesome-faraday](https://github.com/lostisland/awesome-faraday) - A curated list of awesome middleware and adapters for Faraday.